Composite Tooth Fillings in Harrisburg, NC

-Composite fillings repair cavities and minor damage to teeth.
+Composite fillings repair Cavities Fillings in Harrisburg, NC and minor damage to teeth.
 Made from a blend of plastic and ceramic, they match perfectly with your natural tooth color, providing a seamless appearance with composite fillings in Harrisburg, NC.
 Unlike traditional silver-colored amalgam fillings, composite fillings are less noticeable, making them ideal for visible areas such as front teeth.
 They bond to the tooth structure, strengthening the tooth and preventing decay.
 Composite fillings are durable and versatile, suitable for repairing chipped, cracked, or worn teeth.

 Benefits of COMPOSITE FILLINGS